SOLVING THE PROBLEM OF PROBLEM SOLVING

 Having worked in the field of Artificial Intelligence since 2004, I finally feel confident that we have the technological capabilities we need in order to solve very hard problems.
-Including problems we’re not even thinking about yet.
+Including problems, we’re not even thinking about yet.
 We’re not thinking about those problems because we don’t know how.
 That’s where AI, and particularly the deep learning method comes in.

-The issue is that we humans don’t have a well established method / way for solving problems.
-So any machine intelligence approach, would be somehow burdened by our inability to deal with hard problems in an effective way.
+The issue is that we humans don’t have a well-established method/way for solving problems.
+So any machine intelligence approach would be somehow burdened by our inability to deal with hard problems in an effective way.
 In this article, I propose a simple guideline that will help us address this problem.
 As a result, providing us with the ground we need in order to empower machine intelligence solutions to support us in areas where we most desperately need it.
 I will loosely use the example of what I see as one of the biggest and most pressing problems, extreme poverty.

 How to Solve Really Hard Problems: Self-Organising Structures

-First you have main workgroup, a group of people (or a single individual) who identifies and articulates what the actual problem statement is.
+First, you have a main workgroup, a group of people (or a single individual) who identifies and articulates what the actual problem statement is.
 For example “extremely poor could be lifted out of their poverty, thus adding $5 trillion in new annual spending to the global economy”.
 This group is the upstream source for all the other groups, and do nothing except work on the problem definition itself.

 Then there is a second group that works on the breaking down of the problem.
 Dissecting it to its constituents.
 This group will never work on anything else except identifying the parts that make up the problem-set.
 For example “information deprivation”, “easily avoidable negative health outcomes” and “lack of skills and jobs” are the main factors related with remaining in poverty.

-Then there is a group to further dissect each of these in to contributing causes, more groups to cover each from the angle of relevant interventions and so forth.
+Then there is a group to further dissect each of these into contributing causes, more groups to cover each from the angle of relevant interventions and so forth.
 Each group completely disconnected from anything except their own scope, and their immediate upstream and downstream connecting nodes.

-Every now and then there is a random group introduced, like virus or bacteria, that tries to breakdown the system entirely.
+Every now and then there is a random group introduced, like virus or bacteria, that tries to break down the system entirely.
 Attacking it various ways.
 To test how much staying power the structure has.
-Also cancer like mutation functions are introduced randomly or otherwise, and serve the function of creating mutations that can then be adopted or dropped depending on how well they perform in various simulations.
+Also, cancer like mutation functions are introduced randomly or otherwise and serve the function of creating mutations that can then be adopted or dropped depending on how well they perform in various simulations.

 Each of these groups are organizations of people and machines.
 They could be just one man or machine, or they could be many.
 At this point, you should think about them as parts of a self-organizing structure.
 Each on its own having its activity founded on the principles of self-organization.